Bear Hunting Regulations

 - Scopes are permitted.

 - For the purposes of transportation in a vehicle, muzzleloading firearms are considered “unloaded” when all powder has been removed from the flashpan, or the percussion cap, primer, or battery has been removed from the firearm.
-For complete safety, a muzzleloader should be emptied by shooting into soft ground.

 - Arrowguns are allowed.